We may earn money or products from the companies mentioned in this post. For more information please refer to Privacy and Disclosure Page.

 In nearby Andover a middle aged woman lay gravely ill.
 Her husband naturally suspected witchcraft as the culprit to the origins of the illness.
 He invited the famed afflicted girls from Salem Village to town to determine if his suspicions were valid.
 No surprise when they confirmed it.
 The young ladies were really enjoying their unique rise to fame and the power that came with it.

-NOTE: Think about it, these girls who would otherwise be ‘property’ at the time in a staunch puritan society rose to Kardashian fame and notoriety just because of their witch accusations.
+NOTE: Think about it, these girls who would otherwise be ‘property’ at the time in a staunch puritan society rose to Kardashian fame and notoriety just because of their accusations.
 People loved and feared them.
-(Also kind of like the Kardashians) They were teenagers…with power.
-Power that was waning since Salem witch trials were near over but…
+They were teenagers…with power.
+Power that was waning since Salem with trial were near over but…

 Witch Accusations on Steroids

-The first person the girls accused of being a witch not only confessed but stated there were more than three hundred witches in the region!
+The first person the girls accused not only confessed but stated there were more than three hundred witches in the region!
 This was FIVE TIMES the number of suspects already in jail!
-Thus a new wave of witch accusations, confessions, formal accusations, and deaths kicked off and Salem, Salem Village, Andover and all of Essex County went into American history infamy and the American witch stories have fascinated and terrified us since.
+Thus a new wave of accusations, confessions, formal accusations, and deaths kicked off and Salem, Salem Village, Andover and all of Essex County went into US history and has fascinated and terrified us since.

 In the Shadow of Salem